Meghajain84/School_District_Analysis/README.md

 * The PERCENTAGE math, reading and combined were calculated using the count after subtracting Thomas high school ninth graders count from total student count.
 The impact is that all these three new percentages got slightly pulled down as seen in the comparison images above.

 * The AVERAGE math and reading scores were calculated using all students, including the ninth graders of Thomas high school.
-Since ninth graders math and reading scores were modified to NaNs, the new percenatges got pulled down(can be seen in previos image).
+Since ninth graders math and reading scores were modified to NaNs, the new percenatges got pulled down(can be seen in previous comparison image).
 For reading average, unformatted averages(shown in below image) have been compared as they round to same number:

 ![dist_summary_unformat](https://github.com/Meghajain84/School_District_Analysis/blob/main/Resources/dist_summary_unformat.PNG)